pefflerm/haskell-cs330/README.md

 ## History
 Haskell was written by committee from 1987-1990 to be a purely functional language.
 At the time there were a number of functional languages, each with little widespread use.
 Haskell was developed by academics and proponents of functional programming to be a single, widely used functional language.

 Haskell is a general purpose language.
-While its original focus
+While its original focus was on academic research of functional programming, today Haskell is used in a wide variety of industries, including fraud detection and supply chain management.

+Besides being a purely functional language, the other main features of Haskell are its type inference, lazy evaluation, and static type system.

 ## Getting Started
 ### Installation